magefad/yiicms/README.md

 * **create website and community**
 * switch to sourceLanguage = en (~15%)
 * creating something blocks of content (like ModX)
-* creation of templates to manage user (Rights ext) under CMS
 * installator
 * possibility to edit the page directly on the site (like Google Sites)